digitranslab/fwego/docs/installation/old-install-on-ubuntu.md

 ## Install & Configure Supervisor

 Supervisor is an application that starts and keeps track of processes and will restart them if the process finishes.
-For Baserow this is used to reduce downtime and in order to restart the application in the unlikely event of an unforeseen termination.
+For Fwego this is used to reduce downtime and in order to restart the application in the unlikely event of an unforeseen termination.
 You can install and configure it with these commands: